Tubbz-alt/mysql-migrations/README.md

  * Have a db/deltas directory.
  * Add there s many v*.sql as you need, where * is an integer.
 Each of these sql will be the next delta to apply.

+You can have as many sql queries as you want in each delta or schema file.

 # Example #
 My db/schema.sql could be:
 ```sql